How to Screenshot on Windows

 Screenshot Windows

-What are the Screenshot Windows Shortcut Keys?
+What are the Screenshot Windows Shortcut Keys or Methods?

 Full Screen Capture

-Windows + Shift + S
+Windows + Shift + S Capture a Part of the Screen

 Snipping Tool Shortcut